Philippe I, Duke of Orléans: Le Petit Monsieur

 When Philippe was eight, the civil war known as the Fronde began in France.
 It lasted until 1653 in its two main phases: the Fronde Parlementaire (1648–1649) and the Fronde des nobles (1650–1653).
 During the conflict, the royal family was obliged to flee Paris on the night of 9 February 1651 for the safety of Saint-Germain-en-Laye in order to avoid a revolt by the nobility against Mazarin.
-When peace returned, the decision was made for Philippe to move his household to the Palais des Tuileries, previously the residence of the duchess of Montpensier opposite the Palais Royal.
-At the coronation of Louis XIV on 7 June 1654, Philippe acted as dean, placing the crown of France on his brother's head.
+When peace returned, the decision was made for Philippe to move his household to the Palais des Tuileries, previously the residence of the duchess of Montpensier opposite the Palais-Royal.
+At the coronation of Louis XIV on 7 June 1654, Philippe acted as dean, placing the Crown of Charlemagne on his brother's head.
 All his life, Philippe would be a noted lover of etiquette and panoply, ensuring that all ceremonial details were adhered to.

 In late June 1658, Louis became gravely ill.
 Presumed to have typhoid, Louis was almost pronounced dead when, in mid-July, he began to recover.
 The illness made Philippe, heir presumptive to the throne, the center of attention.
 For fear of infection, Philippe could not see his brother.
 During the crisis, Queen Anne became closer to her younger son, showing him more affection.
 After Louis's recovery, Philippe was once again left to his own devices.
 Later in 1658, Philippe made his most significant purchase, the Château de Saint-Cloud, a building about 10 kilometers west of Paris.
-On 8 October 1658, its proprietor Barthélemy Hervart organized a sumptuous feast at Saint Cloud in honor of the royal family.
+On 8 October 1658, its proprietor Barthélemy Hervart organized a sumptuous feast at the château in honor of the royal family.
 Some two weeks later, on 25 October, Philippe bought the estate for 240,000 livres.
 He immediately began to organize improvements to what was then a small villa.